eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 -   The `execute` function is called, and get the results of the ingoing operators as input.
 -   The output is forwarded to the next subsequent operator.

-The following depiction shows a task named **Test One**, which is a task of the plugin **My Workflow Plugin**.
+The following depiction shows a task of the plugin **My Workflow Plugin**.
-The task has one connected ingoing task and one connected outgoing task.
+The task has two connected ingoing tasks and one connected outgoing task.

 ![workflow-plugins](22-2-my-workflow-plugin.png)